 When comparing descriptions, you might find that you overestimated or underestimated your potential partner’s skills.
 That’s okay: You can’t expect your partner to know everything you don’t.
-The point is to clear up those assumptions so you can figure out where you might need outside help.
+The point is to clear up those assumptions to figure out where you might need outside help.

 7. What is your time commitment?

-The previous questions about goals and visions should have clarified if you’re both on the same page about your commitments to the business.
-Will this be your full-time job, or just a side hustle until revenue takes off?
-In the case of the latter scenario, is it realistic to assume you’ll be able to focus on your new venture after long days at your current job?
+The previous questions about goals and visions should have clarified if you’re both on the same page about your business commitments.
+Will this be your full-time job or just a side hustle until revenue takes off?
+In the latter scenario, is it realistic to assume you’ll be able to focus on your new venture after long days at your current job?